Sacred Hearts Club: Sound and influence

 In the band's online short documentary titled Sacred Hearts Club (the beginning), it was revealed that the album would "feature '60s-inspired sounds and a psychedelic influence".
 The genres of the songs primarily range from soul, R&B, dance, electronic, to psychedelia.
 The composition of the album included programmed beats sampled from recordings of Pontius' drumming during live performances in 2013, also incorporating elements from the band's jam sessions.
 Foster has stated that the album was compiled from two distinct records' worth of material, one with a psychedelic/surf rock focus, and one within the genre of hip-hop.

 Critical reception

-Sacred Hearts Club received mixed reviews from critics, attaining a Metacritic score of 56 based on nine reviews, indicating "mixed or average reviews".
+Sacred Hearts Club received mixed to positive reviews from critics, attaining a Metacritic score of 56 based on nine reviews, indicating "mixed or average reviews".
 The album was praised for its experimentation, while being criticized for a lack of consistency.
 Critics also noted a failure to recapture the band's old sound, often noting their breakthrough hit "Pumped Up Kicks" in reference.
 Numerous critics also praised the lyrical content and musical departure from their two previous albums.